xeolabs/xeometry-guide/queryingObjectGeometries.md

 * array of tangent-space vertex normal vectors (Float32Array), and
 * array of indices (Int16Array or Int32Array), which index the vertex arrays to form primitives.

-Transforming an object will modify its vertex positions.
+Note that transforming an object will modify its vertex positions (see *[Transforming Models and Objects](transformingModelsAndObjects.md)*).

-Vertex arrays are flat bu

 ### Examples